markfazzio/fazzio-studio/src/pages/ts-algorithms/index.md

 ---
-templateKey: js-algorithms-page
+templateKey: code-page
-path: /js-algorithms
+path: /ts-algorithms
 title: Typescript Algorithms
 description: Answers to common problems using Typescript.
-intro:
+content:
-  algorithms:
+  snippets:
     - description: >-
         Write a function to add parentheses so that all opening and closing parentheses